dombrant/live-server/README.md

 ## Motivation

 I've really enjoyed using `live-server` for development, but I wanted to create a simplified version that I can edit for myself.
-Specifically, this package displays both the local and remote (from the network's ip address) URLs (inspired by Zeit's [serve](https://github.com/zeit/serve)).
+Specifically, this package displays both the local and remote (from the network's ip address) URLs, and automatically copies the remote URL to the clipboard (inspired by Zeit's [serve](https://github.com/zeit/serve)).

 ## Contributors